leolanese/leolanese/README.md

 ### 👨‍💻  What I'm doing at the moment:
  - I'm currently helping in a UK Charity CYF `https://codeyourfuture.io/`.
 CodeYourFuture is an organization that helps people that are affected by forced diaspora to get back on track by teaching Web Development.
 I'm helping to make a positive impact on others peoples life.
 Sharing knowledge that can empower aspiring developers and contribute to the growth of the programming community.
  - Continue in an Angular path as well, as Angular is witnessing new exiting trends recently and looks very promising near future!
-Also continuing pushing the boundaries and challenging myself with `AWS`, `NodeJS` and `Python`.
+Also continuing pushing the boundaries and challenging myself with `AWS`, `AI` and `Python`.
 That encorage me to keep moving into the `Full-Stack` paradigm, leading to the expansion of frontiers in Software Development 👍

+---

+### 📓 Further thoughts

+> If each neuron in the human brain was replaced by an equivalent computational device, would the result be the same person?
+Would it indeed be capable of intelligent thought? - Ben Cobbin (Google DeepMind)

 ---